ajitsingh98/Machine-Learning-Interviews-Problems-And-Solutions/machine_learning_questions.md

 19. You’re building a neural network and you want to use both numerical and textual features.
 How would you process those different features?
 20. Your model has been performing fairly well using just a subset of features available in your data.
 Your boss decided that you should use all the features available instead.
 What might happen to the training error?
 What might happen to the test error?

-## Objective Functions, Metrics, and Evaluation
+## Objective Functions and Performance Metrices

 1. Convergence.
     1. When we say an algorithm converges, what does convergence mean?